Women’s Center names Hankyeol Song as first Feminist-in-Residence

 The Women’s Center at Northwestern University has announced Hankeol Song as the inaugural fellow selected to their new Feminist-in-Residence Program.
 This residency program invites activists, artists, engaged scholars, practitioners and educators to campus for one academic year to further their independent feminist work and incubate projects that further the Women’s Center’s mission and goals.
 Song, an artist-filmmaker and activist, will be in residence during the 2020–21 academic year.

-Song’s research interests -- which include film/media, postcolonialism, feminism and queer theory -- led them to the founding of the Ana Cha collective (https://anacha.squarespace.com/), a coalition of scholars, artists and filmmakers who interrogate the cultural world through a critical feminist lens.
+Song’s research interests -- which include film/media, postcolonialism, feminism and queer theory -- led them to co-founding the Ana Cha collective with Theresa L. Geller and Charlotte Liu (https://anacha.squarespace.com/), a coalition of scholars, artists and filmmakers who interrogate the cultural world through a critical feminist lens.

 Politically activated through campus anti-rape activism as an undergraduate student in Iowa, Song is currently active as a member of the Chicago Alliance Against Racist and Political Repression (CAARPR) and involved with the Campaign to Free Incarcerated Survivors of Police Torture (CFIST) and the Civilian Police Accountability Council (CPAC).